cosmos/sdk-tutorials/hello-world/tutorial/index.md

 starport module create blog --ibc
 ```

-This will create a new directory with the code for an IBC module into `planet/x/blog`.
+A new directory with the code for an IBC module is created in `planet/x/blog`.
-The `--ibc` flag makes sure to all the logic for an IBC module scaffolded.
+The `--ibc` flag includes all the logic for the scaffolded IBC module.

 1. Create the transction types for the module.
-With using the `starport type` command you can scaffold a transaction message with starport.
+Use the `starport type` command to scaffold a transaction message with Starport.
-The module will have the logic for:
+The module has the logic for:

 - Creating Blog posts
 - Processing acknowledgments for sent posts